-OverviewThe Coyote Mountains are a small, rocky range situated at the transition between the higher Peninsular ranges of San Diego County, and the Imperial Valley and Salton Basin.
+OverviewThe Coyote Mountains are a small, rocky range situated at the transition between the higher Peninsular ranges of San Diego County, and the lower Imperial Valley and Salton Basin.
 The chief attraction of this range is Painted Gorge, a mile-long segment of the main canyon where the rocks are colored in various shades of red, pink, purple, green, yellow and ochre.
+The mountains are located in far-southern California not too far from the Mexican border.
+The range and summit lies within Imperial County, abutting the Anza-Borrego Desert State Park.

 This road serves as the natural route to the top.
 In Fall and Winter, this is an enjoyable hike, and especially when the gate is closed (Jan 1 to June 30), you will probably have the mountains to yourself.
 It's very remote, stark desert, and very peaceful.
 The mountains feature no significant brush other than ocotillo, barrel cactus, creosote and shrubs.
 Wildlife includes the Peninsular Bighorn Sheep, and as usual, snakes when warm.
 Summer is very hot: things heat up as early as March and stay warm even into October.